 Every one of those examples is technically fraud if undocumented, even when well-intentioned.
 The IRS doesn't judge motives, only math.
 Your Conflict of Interest Policy keeps emotion out of it.
 It replaces awkward conversations with procedure.

-Essential Elements of a Conflict of Interest Policy
+Essential Components of a Church Conflict of Interest Policy

 To satisfy both heaven and the IRS, your policy must include these sections: